rchedid/dqr-challenge/README.md

 ## Run

 To run app, first exectute`npm run stubby` to init mock server and then run `npm start`.
+Use `POST /v1/transfers` to create a transfer solicitation.
+After creating at least 4 transfers, you can see 4 different returns from Settlements API mock using `GET /v1/transfers/{id}`.

 ### Docs